LeNPaul/Lagrange/menu/about.md

 permalink: /about
 ---

-**_Common unity_** _is a play on words that suggests the idea of a shared or collective sense of unity.
+_"Common unity" is a play on words that suggests the idea of a shared or collective sense of unity.
 It emphasizes the power of finding common ground, building connections, and fostering a sense of belonging among individuals.
 In a broader context, it refers to the concept of communal living or collective action, where people come together to support each other, share resources, and work towards common objectives.
 It embodies the idea that by embracing our shared humanity and working in unity, we can create a stronger and more inclusive world._

 ![Family photo in the garden](/assets/img/family.jpg "Family photo")